opendnssec/odslab/publish-unsigned.md

 # Publish unsigned zone using BIND

+1. Connect to the server (nsX.odslab.se) by using SSH or PuTTY.

-1. Install an authoritative nameserver:
+2. Install an authoritative nameserver:

         sudo apt-get install -y bind9

-2. Change its configuration to make sure its DNSSEC aware:
+3. Change its configuration to make sure its DNSSEC aware:

         sudo vim /etc/bind/named.conf.options